ait-aecid/rootkit-detection-ebpf-time-trace/README.md

                         Provide an executable for the experiment.
                         Default is 'ls'.
   --normal, -n          Run the normal execution, without anomalies.
-  --rootkit, --anormal, -r, -a
+  --rootkit, --anomalous, -r, -a
-                        Run the abnormal execution, with rootkit.
+                        Run the anomalous execution, with rootkit.
   --drop-boundary-events, -d
                         Drop all events of the first and last PID of each run.
                         These events often miss data.
 May lead to empty output